Red Shoes Rock honors FASD pioneer

 While not all birth defects can be prevented, many can.
 UC San Diego’s Center for Better Beginnings works to identify, prevent and treat birth defects that are caused by environmental factors.
 Since these harmful exposures occur outside of our genetics, we strive to reduce the risks of birth defects with the goal of eliminating them from our lives.

-Join the Red Shoes Rock Movement – Start the Conversation
+Join the Red Shoes Rock Movement – Embrace Our Truth

 Each one can reach one.